Business energy suppliers

 Under a deemed contract, you’ll pay expensive, variable out-of-contract rates, but you can switch to another supplier anytime.

-Once your supplier of last resort transfer has been confirmed, we recommend using the AquaSwitch business electricity comparison or business gas comparison service to ensure your new supplier offers competitive prices.
+Once your supplier of last resort transfer has been confirmed, we recommend using the AquaSwitch business energy or business gas comparison service to ensure your new supplier offers competitive prices.

-You can find the contact number of the customer services departments of your supplier in our guide above.
+You can find the contact numbers of your supplier’s customer services departments in our guide above.

 If you don’t feel your complaint has been appropriately resolved, you can formalise your complaint using a letter.
-The Citizens Advice Bureau have published a handy template you can use to prepare your letter.
+The Citizens Advice Bureau have published a handy template to prepare your letter.
 We recommend including any supporting evidence, such as photos, to support your formal complaint.

 Ofgem sets out a further and final step.
 If you reach eight weeks of dialogue with your business energy supplier without resolution, you can escalate your complaint to the Energy Ombudsman.
 See contact details below: